-We didn’t visit any museums during our trip – we were too enthralled by the city and people.
+We didn’t visit any museums during our trip to Da Nang – we were too enthralled by the city and people!
 That said, there are a few museums that come highly-rated by other travelers.

-Featuring Cham sculptures that date to the 5th century, the Cham Museum houses the largest collected of Cham artifacts in the world.
+Featuring Cham sculptures that date to the 5th century, the Cham Museum houses the largest collection of Cham artifacts in the world.

 Zone 5 Military Museum